Dinan France – medieval France at its finest

 Victor Hugo the famous French writer of Les Miserables once visited Dinan and you can see a plaque on the side of the Hôtel du Château Dinan and stay there yourself.
 The hotel is located in the historic centre of Dinan, opposite the Château de Dinan and the Saint Louis Gate.
 Each guest room has a private bathroom, satellite TV and free WiFi.
 It also serves a buffet or continental breakfast.

-If you want to see France at its medieval finest then a visit to Dinan and Brittany is a must.
+If you are a medieval history buff then a visit to medieval Dinan France and Brittany is a must.
 It is a small ancient village full of history and personality and well worth a visit when coming to France.
 We also visited Bayeux and that incredible tapestry on a day trip from Dinan and decided to stay a few days in this beautiful little city.

 Interested in reading more about visiting France?
 Here are some more articles for you.